Apply

 6. Thesis Submission Checklist signed by the department head

-7. Request for Confidentiality of a Thesis. only required if requesting to delay release of the thesis in the Archer Library (e.g. for publication, to apply for a patent, etc.)
+7. Request for Confidentiality of a Thesis to temporarily delay release of the thesis in the Archer Library holdings (e.g. for publication, to apply for a patent, etc.).

 How to Nominate the External Examiner